feathersjs/feathers/docs/guides/basics/generator.md

 outline: deep
 ---

-# Generating an app
+# Creating an app

 In the [quick start](./starting.md) we created a Feathers application in a single file to get a better understanding of how Feathers itself works.

 <img style="margin: 2em;" src="/img/main-character-coding.svg" alt="Getting started">